BlueModsYT/BlueMods-AntiCheat/README.md

 ■ Custom Welcome System<br>

 ## **❓ GUIDES**
-■ Make sure to type `!op add <player>` before using admin commands `!?` or `!help`. (if `!op` does not working just type `/tag @s add admin`)<br>
+- Ensure you type `!op add <player>` before using `!?` or `!help`.
+(If `!op` is not functioning, use `/tag @s add admin`).
-■ If it does make an errors make sure to completely type the username and the capital word(s).<br>
-■ Do not give a stranger an op or trusted tag.<br>
+- When executing commands, be sure to use the player’s exact username, including capitalization.
+- **Important:** Do not grant "op" or "trusted" tags to unfamiliar players.

 ## **♨️ REQUIREMENTS**
+- `Education Edition` - Must be enabled for `!mute` and `!unmute` commands to function.
-■ `Beta APIs` - Enable this to make the command work.<br>
+- `Beta APIs` - Required to enable command functionality.
-■ `Education Edition` - Enable to make the !mute and !unmute work.<br>
-■ `Upcoming Creator Features` - Custom Entities Gamework.<br>
+- `Upcoming Creator Features` - Enable for custom entities and advanced features.<br>
-- Why do we need to turn this ON?: in order to work the commands and the other functions that runs on beta mode. we insured and keep the server safe against those cheaters.<br>
+**Why enable these?**
+These settings are essential for running commands and features that operate in beta mode.
+By enabling them, you ensure that your server is secure from cheaters and the addon functions as intended.

 ## **🤖 COMMANDS FOR ANTICHEAT**
 ■ !help - shows the list of the commands.<br>